 The Economics (BA) - International Economics degree at Appalachian State University is a liberal arts-focused degree designed for students who want careers in the field of economics overseas, perhaps in governmental or non-profit sectors.
 The program prepares students to analyze human behavior related to work, production, distribution and consumption, think logically and make good decisions for their employers.
-Classes in this department are small, professors give close attention, and each student has opportunities for research.
-Like other BA degrees at Appalachian, this major has a language requirement.
+Classes in this department are small, professors give close attention and each student has opportunities for research.
+Like other BA degrees at App State, this major has a language requirement.

 Employment: Employers that consistently hired Appalachian graduates include Bank of America, Walmart, Hyatt, State Farm Insurance, Crowne Automotive, Pinehurst Resort, IBM, the U.S. Department of Labor and Bureau of Economic Analysis.